Wastewater SARS Public Health Environmental REsponse

 - Providing Use-Case Studies addressing the role of wastewater surveillance in the global COVID-19 response.

-PATH, Michigan State University, KWR Water Research Institute, UC Merced and Venthic are collaborating to develop a repository of databases (geospatial and tabular) for organizations and individuals testing for SARS-CoV-2 in wastewater and other waterways.
+PATH, Michigan State University, KWR Water Research Institute, University of California Merced and Venthic are collaborating to develop a repository of databases (geospatial and tabular) for organizations and individuals testing for SARS-CoV-2 in wastewater and other waterways.

 It is now known that SARS-CoV-2 can infect gastrointestinal glandular epithelial cells1 and is excreted in feces of infected and asymptomatic individuals (30 to 50%), those with mild symptoms as well as those severely impacted2-7 and can be found in wastewater8-39.
 While SARS-CoV-2 is not very robust in stool and wastewater, and there are no epidemiological signals that faecal transmission is a relevant transmission route, the ability to detect RNA of SARS-CoV-2 in wastewater opens up the possibility for wastewater surveillance of COVID-19.
 Using the same primers and PCR approaches that are used to screen individual people, environmental virology and microbiology laboratories around the world are working with the wastewater utilities and professionals to monitor wastewater in order to quantify the virus and link to community infection and health.
 Monitoring for viruses in wastewater has been ongoing for 70 years.
 The SARS-CoV-2 is not considered a waterborne pathogen, however, like the global surveillance of poliovirus program, wastewater surveillance has the potential to provide a real-time view of trends in community infection while public health struggles to monitor individuals and obtain good data to support social distancing and economic reopening policy decisions.
 In addition, knowledge on levels of removal by wastewater treatment processes when combined with knowledge on persistence and susceptibility to disinfection will provide both the workers at the wastewater facility and the public with greater confidence regarding the control of any potential for waterborne transmission.

-This work will be built upon the current knowledge platform as it is directly aligned and synergistic with the Global Water Pathogens Project’s (GWPP) mission to provide knowledge on pathogens in sewage.
-Progress on visualization for the Knowledge to Practice (K2P) has been ongoing to ensure usability of the Pathogen Flow and Pathogen Mapping tools and knowledge translation.
+This work will be built upon the current knowledge platform as it is directly aligned and synergistic with the Global Water Pathogens Project (GWPP) mission to provide knowledge on pathogens in sewage.
+Progress on visualization for the Knowledge to Practice (K2P) has been ongoing to ensure usability of the Treatment Plant Sketcher and the Pathogen Flow Mapping tools and knowledge translation.
 This experience will translate directly and quickly to the W-SPHERE project.